 - more than 250 new bike parking spaces.

 The new station precinct will create 3500 square metres of new public space through the reconfiguration of road space.

-Grattan Street will be transformed into a grand promenade with a dense tree canopy to provide shade and wind protection.
+Grattan Street will turn into a grand promenade with a dense tree canopy to provide shade and wind protection.

 Barry Street will remain closed to traffic at Grattan Street and landscaped to create a new public space that helps facilitate the broader vision for an upgraded University Square.
 The Barry Street space will be pedestrian and cycling friendly, and will include a series of ‘garden rooms’ for social gatherings, and a dense tree canopy.

 Landscaping along Royal Parade will include bluestone pavements, street furniture and new tree plantings, with central vegetation plantings separating tram lines from through traffic.

 The new station precinct will sit within a broader network of other parks in the area including Lincoln Square, Royal Park, Argyle Place and the Carlton Gardens.

 Landscaping for the Parkville precinct will use leading water-sensitive design to reduce flood risk, reduce stormwater runoff and provide passive irrigation to plants.